remkoj/content-cloud-webhooks/README.md

 ### IWebhookHttpProcessor (WebhookHttpProcessor)

-This simply executes the `HttpWebRequest` created by `IwebhookSerializer`.
+This simply executes the `HttpWebRequest` created by `IWebhookSerializer`.

 It's injected mainly so you can mock the HTTP request for testing.